7 Benefits of Becoming a Pharmacy Technician

 4. You have lots of options in your work environment

-“When they hear ‘pharmacy technician,’ many people only picture professionals working in a retail pharmacy,” says Amanda Vickery, professor in the Rasmussen College Pharmacy Technician program.
+“When they hear ‘pharmacy technician,’ many people only picture professionals working in a retail pharmacy,” says Amanda Vickery, professor in the Rasmussen University Pharmacy Technician program.

 “You may be surprised to know that pharmacy technicians also work in many other types of settings,” Vickery says.
 Hospitals, hospice care facilities, nuclear pharmacies, nursing homes, mail-order pharmacies, compounding pharmacies and even corrections facilities are all possible places of employment for a pharmacy technician.
 This means you have options for choosing an environment that best suits your interests.